levimcg/recipe-book/src/recipes/2015-01-25-guacamole.md

 prep: 5 min
 cook: n/a
 ingredients:
+  - 4 avocados
-  - 2 Avocados
+  - 2 garlic cloves, crushed
-  - 2 Cloves of garlic
+  - 2 tablespoons lime juice (about 1 lime)
-  - 1 Roma or similar size tomato diced
-  - 1-2 Tbspn.
-Fresh cilantro chopped
+  - ½ cup chopped cilantro
-  - Juice of half a lime
+  - ¼ cup diced red onion
-  - salt
+  - Salt, to taste
 tags:
+  - dips
+  - sides
-  - starters
+  - appetizers
   - vegetarian
+  - mexican
 ---

 ## Instructions
-1. Peel the garlic and put it in the mortar and pestle with about a  teaspoon of salt.
-Crush the garlic until it is paste-like.
-It will sort of look like a mashed up banana.
-2. Pit the avocados, remove the flesh with a spoon and dump it into the mortar and pestle with crushed garlic.
-3. Add the lime juice and the start bashing it all together until it turns into a slightly chunky consistency.
-4. At this point you don’t want to crush up the tomatoes and cilantro so just use a spoon instead of the pestle to roughly mix them in before serving.
+1. Scoop the flesh of the avocados into a medium bowl.
+2. Squeeze the juice of one lime (about 2 tablespoons) into the bowl with the avocados.
+3. Add the remaining ingredients to the bowl and mix thoroughly.
+4. Adjust with additional lime juice and salt to taste.

 ## Notes
-If you really like lime juice squeeze the other half of the lime’s juice and mix it into the guacamole before serving.
-Serve with your favorite tortilla chips or on the side next time you make [tacos](/meals/asian-pork-tacos.html).
+The best way to make this is with a large mortar and pestle, or molcajete if you have one.
+It really makes a difference in the flavor.
+If using, start by crushing the garlic with a pinch of salt until it turns into a paste.
+Serve with your favorite tortilla chips or on the side next time you make [beef barbacoa](/recipes/barbacoa/).